-Tiles shops Ask about broken pieces, odds and ends or a sales box.
+Ask about broken pieces, odds and ends, or a sales box.
 Try stores like Home Depot and Hobby Lobby too.

-Check out Amazon or Etsy for starters.
-Lots of fun ideas at decent prices!
+Check out Amazon (affiliate link) or Etsy for starters.
+Lots of fun and beautiful ideas at decent prices!

-Mosaic tile education businesses Inquire about broken tiles or leftovers
+Inquire about broken tiles or leftovers where classes are held.

-Friends or Family Ask about leftovers from projects laying around the house
+Ask about leftovers from projects lying around the house

 Choosing the Grout for your Table Top